bezoerb/gulp-htmlhint/README.md

 ### Fail reporter

+#### failOnError

-Use this reporter if you want your task to fail in case of a HTMLHint Error.
+Use this reporter if you want your task to fail in case of a HTMLHint Error (fails on first file).
 It also prints a summary of all errors in the first bad file.

 ```javascript